micwalk/tinygang-catears/TinyGang_PlatformIO/README.md

 Backwards compatability is semi preserved, where if the pattern command is unmatched, then this is instead interpreted as a hue.

 ### Wire Protocol V3 - TinyGang_PlatformIO aka GlitterCats
 For now, attempting to maintain the same as protocol V2 but subject to change!
+All pattern scheduler changes use the same wire protocol and since the own node broadcast time is the same, old nodes sorta stay in sync.